 It's possible to write-protect on all libreboot systems, but the instructions need to be written.
 The documentation is in the main git repository, so you are welcome to submit patches adding these instructions.

 Libreboot inherits the modular payload concept from coreboot, which means that pre-OS bare-metal BIOS setup programs are not very practical.
 Coreboot (and libreboot) does include a utility called nvramtool, which can be used to change some settings.
 You can find nvramtool under coreboot/util/nvramtool/, in the libreboot source archives.

 The -a option in nvramtool will list the available options, and -w can be used to change them.
 Consult the nvramtool documentation on the coreboot wiki for more information.

 In practise, you don't need to change any of those settings, in most cases.

 Libreboot locks the CMOS table, to ensure consistent functionality for all users.

 This will change the default inside that ROM image, and then you can re-flash it.

 Libreboot integrates the GRUB bootloader already, as a payload.
 This means that the GRUB bootloader is actually flashed, as part of the boot firmware (libreboot).
-This means that you do not have to install a boot loader on the HDD or SSD, when installing GNU/Linux.
-You'll be able to boot GNU/Linux just fine, using the bootloader (GRUB) that is in the flash chip.
+This means that you do not have to install a boot loader on the HDD or SSD, when installing a new distribution.
+You'll be able to boot just fine, using the bootloader (GRUB) that is in the flash chip.

 Not anymore.
 Recent versions of libreboot (using the GRUB payload) will automatically switch to a GRUB configuration on the HDD or SSD, if it exists.
 You can also load a different GRUB configuration, from any kind of device that is supported in GRUB (such as a USB flash drive).
 For more information, see ../docs/gnulinux/grub_cbfs.html